 Children with additional needs - Children and young people with additional needs and disabilities are more likely to be abused or neglected than non-disabled children, and less likely to disclose harm due to communication and other difficulties.
-With localised outbreaks that affect the opening of schools or require self-isolation, families may find increased time at home and additional caring responsibilities, a strain.
+With localised public health incidents that affect the opening of schools or require exclusion, families may find increased time at home and additional caring responsibilities, a strain.